 The back cover of Dr. Brenda Hunter’s book The Power of Mother Love casts a vision for moms:

 “Mother love shapes cultures and individuals.
 While most mothers know that their love and emotional availability are vital to their children’s well-being, many of us do not understand the profound and long-lasting impact we have in developing our young children’s brains, teaching them first lessons of love, shaping their consciences … At a time when society urges women to seek their worth and personal fulfillment in things that take them away from their families and intimate bonds, Hunter invites women to come home — to their children, their best selves, their hearts.”

-You and I need to be willing to look inside our own experiences to identify any places we may still be affected by our relationship with our own mother.
+You and I need to be willing to look inside our own experiences.
+We need to identify the places still affected by our relationship with our own mother.
 We can begin that journey by simply being willing to search our hearts and better understand ourselves.
 Professional counseling may also be a valuable part of that process.

 Laura Ingalls Wilder said, “What is there in the attitude of your children toward yourself that you wish were different?
-Search your own heart and learn if your ways toward your own mother could be improved.”
+Search your heart.”

 This is important whether your mother is still living or not.
 Our relationships with our mother deeply affect us.
 One of the most powerful gifts we can give to our children is our own emotional health.
 A first step you can take on this journey is reading The Mom I Want to Be by T. Suzanne Eller.
 This book is designed to help you rise above your past and give your kids a great future.